These terms are commonly used in information about the MySQL Enterprise Backup product.

 A type of operation performed while the database server is running.
-A hot backup is the ideal example, because the database continues to run and no read or write operations are blocked.
+A hot backup is the ideal example, because the database server continues to run and no read or write operations are blocked.
 For that reason, sometimes “hot backup” and “online backup” are used as synonyms.
 A cold backup is the opposite of an online operation; by definition, the database server is shut down while the backup happens.
 A warm backup is also a kind of online operation, because the database server continues to run, although some write operations could be blocked while a warm backup is in progress.
 Contrast with offline.

 - optimistic backup

 Optimistic backup is a feature for improving performance for backing up and restoring huge databases in which only a small number of tables are modified frequently.
 An optimistic backup consists of two phases: (1) the optimistic phase in which tables that are unlikely to be modified during the backup process (identified by the user with the

 optimistic-timeoption or, by exclusion, with the

-optimistic-busy-tablesoption) are backed up without any locks on the MySQL instance; (2) a normal phase, in which tables that are not backed up in the first phase are being backed up in a manner similar to how they are processed in an ordinary backup: the InnoDB files are copied first, and then other relevant files and copied or processed with various locks applied to the database.
+optimistic-busy-tablesoption) are backed up without any locks on the MySQL instance; (2) a normal phase, in which tables that are not backed up in the first phase are being backed up in a manner similar to how they are processed in an ordinary backup: the InnoDB files are copied first, and then other relevant files and copied or processed with various locks applied to the database server.
 The redo logs, undo logs, and the system tablespace are also backed up in this phase.
 See Section 4.3.6, “Making an Optimistic Backup” for details.

 - optimistic Incremental Backup